Marcus LoVett Jr.: Professional career

 LoVett joined Aquila Basket Trento of the Lega Basket Serie A (LBA) for training camp and played five preseason games for the club.
 On September 18, 2018, he moved to another LBA club, Dinamo Sassari, for the remainder of the preseason.
 On November 9, 2018, LoVett signed with Sloboda Užice of the Basketball League of Serbia (KLS).
 In 18 games, he averaged 20.6 points, 4.3 assists and 3.1 rebounds per game, ranking second in the league in scoring.
 LoVett was an All-KLS honorable mention selection by basketball website Eurobasket.com.

 On July 6, 2020, LoVett joined Semt77 Yalovaspor of the Turkish Basketball First League (TBL).
 He subsequently joined Ovarense Basquetebol of the Portuguese Basketball League and averaged 21.7 points, 4.5 assists, 3.2 rebounds, and 1.9 steals per game.
 On June 9, 2021, LoVett signed with the Vilpas Vikings of the Korisliiga.

+LoVett played 17 games for Henan Golden Elephants in 2024 National Basketball League (NBL) season.
+He joined Tianjin Pioneers for 2024–25 Chinese Basketball Association (CBA) season.